Almost Noetherian rings and modules: Almost Noetherian modules and their basic properties

 \begin{corollary} Let $R$ be an almost Noetherian ring.
 Then $R^n$ is an almost Noetherian $R$-Noetherian $R$-module. \end{corollary} \begin{proof} Consider the exact sequence $0\rightarrow R^{n-1}\rightarrow R^n\rightarrow R\rightarrow0$.
 Following Proposition \ref{s-u-noe-exact}, it can be induced by induction on $n$. \end{proof}

 \begin{corollary} Let $R$ be an almost Noetherian ring.
-Then any almost finitely generated $R$-module is an almost Noetherian $R$-module. \end{corollary} \begin{proof} Let $M$ be an $R$-module generated by $n$ elements.
-Then there is an almost exact sequence $R^n\rightarrow M\rightarrow0$.
-The result follows by Theorem \ref{s-u-noe-s-exact} and Corollary \ref{exact-p}. \end{proof}
+Then any almost finitely generated $R$-module is an almost Noetherian $R$-module. \end{corollary} \begin{proof} Suppose $M$ is an any almost finitely generated $R$-module, and $N$ an submodule of $M$.
+It follows by \cite[Lemma 2.5.15, Lemma 2.7.3]{B25} that $M/N$ is almost finitely presented.
+Then $N$ is almost finitely generated by \cite[Lemma 2.5.15]{B25}. \end{proof}